General Info – summary

 Leaves

 This deciduous tree may be leafless from June to September.
-The tightly clustered leaves develop on spine-tipped dwarf lateral branches and up to 4,5 x 2,5cm.
-The often-pear-shaped Leaves are usually simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-The single leaf is obovate, narrowly obovate or elliptic.
+The tightly clustered leaves develop on spine-tipped dwarf lateral branches and are up to 4,5 x 2,5cm.
+The often pear-shaped Leaves are usually simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+Here the single leaf is obovate, narrowly obovate or elliptic.
+The very few Trifoliate leaves (compound leaves with 3 leaflets), occur on long shoots, and here the leaflets are very small.
 Leaves are bluish green above and have a distinctive greyish bloom.
+The lower surface is slightly lighter and the venation is more visible.
 The often-rounded Apex may taper slightly.
 The Base tapers and has long glandular hairs.
 The leaf Margin is scalloped – especially towards the apex.
-The Petiole (leaf stalk) is very short or absent.
-The very few Trifoliate leaves (compound leaves with 3 leaflets), occur on long shoots, and here the leaflets are very small.
+The Petiole (leaf stalk) is absent or very short.

 Flowers

 The trees are dioecious (unisexual floral structures with functional male and female parts on separate plants).
-The unisexual, Flowers appear shortly before or with the new leaves on spur branches.
+The unisexual Flowers appear on spur branches, shortly before or with the new leaves.
 Flowers are tiny, about 3mm long, bell shaped and yellowish.
 They develop in small flowerheads in leaf axils.
-Flowers are 4-merous, located in small flower heads in leaf axils and are actinomorphic (Regular, symmetrical.
+Flowers are 4-merous (-merous – having a specific number of parts – in this case 4 ) and located in small flower heads in leaf axils.
+Each flowers is actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 The hairless Calyx has 4 Sepals that are joined at the base.
 The Corolla has 4 Petals which alternate with the sepals and are tubular at the base.
 A cylindrical Disc (a more or less fleshy or elevated development of the receptacle) is present.
-The Male flowers are usually larger than the female flowers.
+The Male Flowers are usually larger than the female flowers.
 Here the 8 Stamens are in 2 whorls.
-The outer 4 stamens are opposite the petals and are longer than those in the inner whorl.
+The outer whorl of 4 stamens are opposite the petals, and are longer than those in the inner whorl.
 The Anthers are introrse (turned or faced inward or toward the axis) and have longitudinal slits.
 The ovary is rudimentary.
-The Female flowers have staminodes (sterile stamens) present.
-There is a single pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the superior Ovary has 2 locules.
+The Female Flowers have Staminodes (sterile stamens) present.
+There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the superior Ovary has 2 locules.
 The single Style ends in a capitate (forms like a head) or lobed Stigma.
+Small insects are involved in pollination.
 (Nov-Jan).

 Fruit